bootdotdev/blog/content/education/learn-multiple-programming-languages.md

 ### Why Go?

-Our CS degree has an emphasis on backend programming, and I've personally had tremendous success with Go as a backend language.Go will make it easier to teach things like concurrency, compilers, and distributed systems than some of the other choices I've thought about.
+Our CS degree has an emphasis on backend programming, and I've personally had tremendous success with Go as a backend language.
+Go will make it easier to teach things like concurrency, compilers, and distributed systems than some of the other choices I've thought about.
 I do think we might eventually have a Rust course that goes to an even lower level in terms of manual memory management, but I haven't decided on that yet.

 ## Questions?
 Comments?
 Concerns?